hassaaali/chatbot/README.md

 - **📚 Knowledge Base**: Persistent storage of processed documents with vector embeddings

 ### RAG Pipeline
-- **🧠 Context-aware Responses**: Get answers based on your uploaded PDF content
+- **🧠 Context-aware Responses**: Get answers based on your uploaded PDF content (enabled by default)
 - **🔍 Semantic Search**: Advanced vector similarity search using embeddings
 - **📚 Source Attribution**: See which documents the chatbot references in responses
 - **⚡ Streaming Chat**: Real-time streaming responses for better user experience